-Due to building code requirements pertaining to energy conservation, current standards for house construction require that the exterior envelope of the building be sealed against incidental air leakage.
+Due to Building Code requirements pertaining to energy conservation, current standards for house construction require that the exterior envelope of the building be sealed against incidental air leakage.
 This sealing of the exterior walls reduces the leakage of warm indoor air to the outdoors.

 Warm air has the ability to hold more moisture than cold air.
-Daily activities within your New Home such as showering, boiling water, and even respiration create moisture in the form of water vapour.
-Surprisingly, this can total 7 - 9 litres (11⁄2 to 2 gallons) of moisture per day from four occupants.
+Daily activities within your home such as showering, boiling water, and even respiration create moisture in the form of water vapour.
+This can total up to 7 - 9 litres ($1\frac{1}{2}$ to 2 gallons) of moisture per day from four occupants.
 The warm air holds this water in suspension and as this moisture-laden air comes in contact with cold surfaces it will condense and water will form.
 Condensation can fuel the creation of mildew.

-The failure of an Owner not to maintain proper heating and moisture levels (ventilation) within the house can seriously affect your New Home.
+The failure of an Owner not to maintain proper heating and moisture levels (ventilation) within the house can seriously affect your home.
 Any resultant damage due to an Owner's actions would not be covered under the Warranty.